Private beta

 05ENFORCE

-Set a floor and fail the build when the repo drops below it. -strict fails on blocking architecture gates; -min-grade and -min-score fail below a threshold you choose.
+A bar nobody can skip is the only bar that holds.
+Set a floor and CI fails the build when the repo drops below it: -strict fails on blocking architecture gates; -min-grade and -min-score fail below a threshold you choose.
 Store your key as the repo secret BENCHFIT_KEY.

 .github/workflows/fitness.yml